diya-burman/D_bot/README.md

 ---

 ## 💻 How it Works
-1. **Start D_Bot**: After running `python main.py`, the assistant will activate and start listening for your voice commands.
+1. **Start VirtuBot**: After running `python main.py`, the assistant will activate and start listening for your voice commands.

 2. **Interact**: You can ask questions or give commands such as: